theoomoregbee/rollup-typescript-lib-starter/README.md

 # rollup-typescript-lib-starter

-Just a boilerplate for building a library with TS + Github action for testing and releasing.
+Just a boilerplate for building a library with TS + Github action for testing.

 Configured with: